-Our proxy voting policy is aligned with our ESG criteria, which is applied to all companies in all funds.
+PCPL uses the Glass Lewis platform to manage and execute our proxy voting.
+We refer to the proxy advisor's voting recommendations, but ultimately vote according to our publicly disclosed proxy voting guidelines, and analysts are responsible for reviewing the proxy advisors' recommendations and may make specific recommendations.
 However individual country governance codes are often less demanding about board tenures and board diversity.
 In such cases the lead analyst making recommendations on the vote will take into account the company's circumstances and general corporate governance track record.
 The lead analyst is also responsible for analysing and making recommendations on proxies regarding complex transactions and controversial votes, and will engage with the company before or after when possible.
 Members of the compliance team exercise oversight on the final voting decision.